 Lakewood Sound’s owner, David M. Boothe, CAS, has nearly fifty years experience in audio for recordings, television, radio and web.
 His creativity and leadership have been proven by several awards and elections to the Cinema Audio Society as a full member.
+He retired in 2020, though still does some music recording.

 - Daytime Emmy (Sound Mixing)